-The Film of the Series was made in 1993 to mixed reviews.
-It focuses on the attempt of new characters Woodrow Tyler (Rob Schneider) and Laura Jackson (Lea Thompson) to con the Clampetts out of their money.
-The film was directed by Penelope Spheeris
+The Film of the Series was made in 1993, to mixed reviews.
+Directed by Penelope Spheeris, previously known for such films as Hollywood Vice Squad (1986) and Wayne's World (1992), the film focuses on the attempt of new characters Woodrow Tyler (Rob Schneider) and Laura Jackson (Lea Thompson) to con the Clampetts out of their money.

 The cast consisted of:

 - Jedediah D. "Jed" Clampett - The apparent head of the family.
 A good natured man with some common sense.
 But also an expert marksman.
 Played in the series by Buddy Ebsen and in the film by Jim Varney.